mongodb/docs/source/includes/considerations-monitoring-agent-install-connectivity.rst

 You must :doc:`configure the network infrastructure
 </reference/firewall-configuration>` of your deployment so that:

-- the :term:`Monitoring Agent` can connect to all :program:`mongod` and :program:`mongos` instances that you want to monitor.
+- the Monitoring Agent can connect to all :program:`mongod` and :program:`mongos` instances that you want to monitor.

 .. only:: cloud